nwtime/ntpwww/content/en/archives/4.2.8-series/assoc.md

 #### Association Modes

-This page describes the various modes of operation provided in NTPv4\.
+This page describes the various modes of operation provided in NTPv4.
 There are three types of associations in NTP: _persistent_, _preemptable_ and _ephemeral_.
 Persistent associations are mobilized by a configuration command and never demobilized.
 Preemptable associations, which are new to NTPv4, are mobilized by a configuration command which includes the <tt>preempt</tt> option or upon arrival of an automatic server discovery packet.
-They are are demobilized by timeout or when preempted by a "better" server, as described on the [Automatic Server Discovery Schemes](/archives/4.2.8-series/discover) page.
+They are demobilized by timeout or when preempted by a "better" server, as described on the [Automatic Server Discovery Schemes](/archives/4.2.8-series/discover) page.
 Ephemeral associations are mobilized upon arrival of broadcast or multicast server packets and demobilized by timeout.

 Ordinarily, successful mobilization of ephemeral associations requires the server to be cryptographically authenticated to the client.
 This can be done using either symmetric key or Autokey public key cryptography, as described on the [Authentication Support](/archives/4.2.8-series/authentic) page.